tobiasbriones/blog/entrepreneurship/studies/equipment/challange/celebrating-the-possibility-of-having-a-computer-to-work-with-2023-09-11/index.md

 ---

+With innate studying and tech skills, I've been growing through severe life challenges and adventures to afford working computers and devices over the last decades of personal and professional evolution that has finally paid off and positioned me in a favorable stance to keep evolving.
+Today, I'm celebrating six years since I achieved my first worthwhile computer that allowed me to keep undertaking life projects, finish my career, and get work experience.

 ## Inception: The Imaginary Computer and the Cyber Era

 I was drawn to computers while I grew up, and my fascination with tech